-Inmates arriving from Zika-infested areas are not being routinely tested for the transmissible disease.
-By Christopher Zoukis Federal inmates arriving at Bureau of Prisons facilities from areas affected by the Zika virus are not routinely tested for the transmissible disease before joining the general prison population, notes a recent USA Today article that examined Federal…Read More
+Federal inmates arriving at Bureau of Prisons facilities from areas affected by the Zika virus are not routinely tested for the transmissible disease before joining the general prison population, notes a recent USA Today article that examined Federal Bureau of Prisons (BOP) documents included interviews with agency staff.
+The paper noted hundreds of federal prisoners

+15,000 book titles have been have been banned from Texas prisons.
 By Christopher Zoukis Every year, the American Library Association declares the final week of September “Banned Books Week,” commemorated in many libraries with displays designed to highlight often-overreaching censorship of school and public libraries.
-This year, however, a far-flung wave of stories in many publications highlighted a different sort of book banning – that enforced…Read More
+This year, however, a far-flung wave of stories in many

-Public service campaign from justdetention.org This past week saw the handing down of an important ruling in Second Circuit Court of Appeals regarding the rights of prisoners; specifically a prisoner’s right not to be sexual abused by prison officials.
-If you’re questioning how this could even have been a question before the Supreme Court, don’t…Read More
+This past week saw the handing down of an important ruling in the Second Circuit Court of Appeals regarding the rights of prisoners; specifically a prisoner’s right not to be sexually abused by prison officials.
+If you’re questioning how this could even have been a question before the Supreme Court, don’t worry, you’re not alone.

 A North Carolina prisoner with a history of mental illness who was found dead in a transport van after being transferred to another prison died due to dehydration, according to the North Carolina Medical Examiner’s Office.